-Specifically, spatial chirp introduces a shear in the SHG FROG trace, and pulse-front tilt displaces the trace along the delay axis.
-Indeed, the single-shot FROG or GRENOUILLE trace shear is approximately twice the spatial chirp when plotted vs. frequency and one half when plotted vs. wavelength (Fig. 18).
-Pulse-front tilt measurement involves simply measuring the GRENOUILLE trace displacement (Fig. 17).
+Specifically, spatial chirp introduces a shear in the SHG FROG trace (which is otherwise necessarily symmetrical about the zero-delay axis), and pulse-front tilt displaces the trace along the delay axis.
+Indeed, the single-shot FROG or GRENOUILLE trace shear is approximately twice the spatial chirp when plotted vs. frequency and one half when plotted vs. wavelength (Fig. 19).
+Pulse-front tilt measurement involves simply measuring the GRENOUILLE trace displacement (Fig. 19).
+It is worth mentioning that, in most pulse-measurement methods, the trace displacement is difficult to measure because the zero of delay is difficult to determine.
+But in GRENOUILLE, which uses a Fresnel biprism to split the input pulse in two and recombine the two resulting pulses, the zero delay is always in precisely the same place, which is pointed to by the Fresnel biprism.
 These trace distortions can then be removed and the pulse retrieved using the usual algorithm, and the spatio-temporal distortions can be included in the resulting pulse intensity and phase.